patching...

 “We survived the box stores,” she said.

-Borders, for example, opened and shuttered a store just 10 minutes away in Peabody during Banbury Cross’ lifetime.
+Borders, for example, opened and closed during Banbury Cross’ lifetime.

 Newer parents have grown up almost entirely with the Internet, she said.